timescale/docs/use-timescale/extensions/pgvector.md

 *   Created a [Timescale][cloud-login] service.
 *   Downloaded the cheatsheet when you created the service.
 This sheet contains the connection details for the database you want to use as a vector database.
+*   Cloned the [Timescale pgvector repository][timescale-pgvector] repository.
 *   Signed up for an [OpenAI developer account][openai-signup].
 *   Created an API key and made a note of your OpenAI [API key][api-key].
     <Highlight type="note">
     If you are on a free plan there may be rate limiting for your API requests.
     </Highlight>
-*   Clone the [Timescale pgvector repository][timescale-pgvector] repository.

 <Procedure>

 ### Using the `pgvector` extension to create a chatbot

-In this example, you create embeddings, insert the embeddings into Timescale and query the embeddings using `pgvector`.
-The content for the embeddings is from the Timescale blog, specifically from the [Developer Q&A][developer-qa] section, which features posts by Timescale users talking about their real-world use cases.

 1. Create and activate a Python virtual environment: